-I like horror games and horror movies as well.
+I'm a fan of Horror games and movies.
 The games I like most of all are FPS Horror games, because you get a greater inmersion in the game's world and thus the fear is even bigger.
-I also like Death Metal and I'm the vocalist of at least 3 bands in my city, also I'm learning to play bass.
-I'm also a English-Spanish translator, my current finished proyects are Cry of Fear (still working on it), Grey and Kraven Manor (corrected many typos and "Google Translator lines").
+I'm also a English-Spanish translator, my current finished proyects are Cry of Fear, Grey and Kraven Manor (for KM I corrected many typos and "Google Translator lines").
 If you want to translate your game's subtitles, PM me and I'll be glad to help you.

 -Immersion is almost instant